-Sentry no longer supports SMS/text message based two-factor authentication for user accounts.
+Sentry no longer allows new enrollments in our SMS/text message based two-factor authentication for user accounts.

 If you do not already have SMS 2FA enrolled on your user account, you will not be able to enroll in it.
 You will need to use one of our other two-factor options.